-Gov. Inslee to restrict gatherings of more than 250 people, a move aimed at sports and concerts to be
+Gov. Inslee to restrict gatherings of more than 250 people, a move aimed at sports and concerts

 King County had 190 cases and 22 coronavirus fatalities, according to state numbers, of which 19 deaths were associated with Life Care Center of Kirkland.
 Snohomish County had 54 confirmed cases.

-Public Health — Seattle & King County said it is now working with nine other nursing homes which have had staff or residents test positive for COVID-19.
+Public Health — Seattle & King County said nine other nursing homes have staff or residents who have tested positive.

-Life Care Center of Kirkland on Tuesday reported 55 total positive cases of COVID-19 among its residents, which include 21 who are still at Life Care and the rest who have been hospitalized.
+Life Care Center of Kirkland on Tuesday reported 55 positive cases of COVID-19 among its residents, which include 21 who are still at Life Care and the rest who have been hospitalized.

 Twelve tests came back negative and four were inconclusive.
 Life Care is awaiting 12 more results.